 What are the General Gorilla Trekking Rules observed In Congo Uganda and Rwanda?

-For travellers who are planning to have a memorable gorilla trekking safari in any of these countries, there are number of etiquettes one is supposed to follow when starting to trek, when spending the one magical hour with the stunning mountain gorillas.
+For travelers who are planning to have a memorable gorilla trekking safari in any of these countries, there is a number of etiquette one is supposed to follow when starting to trek, when spending the one magical hour with the stunning mountain gorillas.
 These general rules have been categorized into rules before gorilla trekking begins, rules observed when you meet the gorillas, and the general health rules observed.
 Below is a summary of each of these three categories of rules

 - Always wash your hands before you head out to the gorillas on the way to the gorillas: